Learning Outcomes

 BioResource Research students will be able to:

-• Retain and articulate the fundamental concepts of biosciences and bioresource sciences, and of the physical and mathematical sciences that support these fields.
+• Apply the fundamental concepts of biosciences and bioresource sciences, and of the physical and mathematical sciences that support these fields.

 • Demonstrate an understanding of the scientific method by designing an experiment, collecting, analyzing, and interpreting data.

-• Demonstrate professionalism, including critical thinking, a strong work ethic, and the ability to contribute to a team.
+• Demonstrate personal responsibility, research and work ethics, and the ability to contribute to a team.

 These learning outcomes will be assessed through a written research proposal, course work, research activities, data presentation, thesis, public seminar, and final defense.
 Furthermore, the mentor and research committee will provide feedback based on performance in the laboratory, thesis, seminar, and final defense.